ArshavineRoy/phase-1-week-2-code-challenge/README.md

 ## Bonus Deliverables

 - Add a reset button that resets the votes back to 0. (done)
-- Have a form for adding animals.
+- Have a form for adding animals. (a dummy form made)

 ## Author & License